 - confidential – you may be asked to provide your health card number, but it is not required

-- provided in both English and French, with translation support for some other languages
+- provided in both English and French, with translation support for more than 300 languages

 - free for all users

 You can contact Telehealth Ontario when you have health-related questions or concerns about:

 - illness or injury that may need medical care

 - illnesses that don’t go away or keep coming back

 - support available to help you quit smoking